oligo/tpix-cli/README.md

 # TPIX CLI

-A command-line client for managing Typst packages on the [TPIX](https://tpix.typstify.com) server.
+A command-line client for managing Typst packages on the [TPIX](https://tpix.typstify.com) server(Coming soon).

 ## Installation